MarcelWeit/ItemHuntPlugin/README.md

 The skip items are placed in the bag of each team when the challenge starts.
 The challenge begins and each team must collect a random item.
 If one of the team members collects the item, the whole team must collect a new item and they will receive a point.
+If you choose the same order Gamemode the progress of each team is hidden for all the other teams.

 ![](https://i.imgur.com/t0aDeyy.png)